Zywave/booster/src/_areas/design-system/developers/web-components-in-react.md

 This article will cover how our team uses custom web components (particularly with ZUI) in React, along with the issues and resolutions we've encountered along the way.

+Web components do not work perfectly out of the box with React.
+Developers will quickly run into issues with events, object and array properties, attribute differences, and types (if using Typescript).
+All of these issues, along with how we solved them, are detailed below.

 If you want to skip all of the details and go straight to ZUI in React, see `Introducing @zywave/zui-react-wrapper` below.

 ---